getfjell/cache/CACHE_IMPLEMENTATIONS.md

 ## Cache Information and Capabilities

-All cache implementations expose metadata about their configuration and capabilities through the `getCacheInfo()` method.
+All cache instances expose metadata about their configuration and capabilities through the `getCacheInfo()` method at the Cache level.
 This provides client applications with visibility into the cache's behavior and limitations.

 ### CacheInfo Interface